Black Roses (novel)

 Black Roses is a 1929 novel by the British writer Francis Brett Young.

+Plot

-Paul Ritchie an English painter is on a cruise around the Mediterranean, when the ship pulls into Naples.
+The English painter Paul Ritchie is on a cruise around the Mediterranean, when the ship pulls into Naples.
 This sparks his memories of many decades before when he had lived in the city and found friendship with a fellow artist and love with their landlady.
 However all three were struck down during a cholera epidemic of which only Ritchie survived.
 Without ever setting foot back in the city, he is finally able to banish the ghosts that have haunted him all these years.

+Context

 During the 1920s Young spent a great deal of his time in Capri.
 He generally set his novels in places he knew well as seen with his East African and Mercian novels.